Mike Guendling

-Michael Anthony Guendling (born June 18, 1962) is a former American football linebacker in the National Football League for the San Diego Chargers.
-He played college football at Northwestern University.
+Michael Anthony Guendling (born June 18, 1962) is an American former professional football player who was a linebacker in the National Football League (NFL) for the San Diego Chargers.
+He played college football for the Northwestern Wildcats.

-Early years
+Early life

 Guendling attended St. Viator High School, where he was a three-year starter at linebacker.
 He also practiced hockey.

 He accepted a football scholarship from Northwestern University.
 He was named a starter at defensive back as a freshman.
 As a sophomore, he was moved to outside linebacker, to play in a 3-4 defense.

 As a junior, he had 20 tackles (13 solo), helping the team beat Michigan State University and end a string off 44 consecutive road loses.

 As a senior, he had 7 solo tackles (3 for loss), 2 sacks and 4 pass breakups in a 10-8 win against Indiana University.
 He finished second in school history with 29 career tackles for loss.
 He also had 3 career interceptions.

 He played two seasons with the school's hockey team.

 Professional career

-Guendling was selected by the San Diego Chargers in the second round (33rd overall) of the 1984 NFL Draft.
+Guendling was selected by the San Diego Chargers in the second round (33rd overall) of the 1984 NFL draft.
 As a rookie, he was lost for the season after suffering a broken kneecap and knee ligament damage during training camp in July, which forced him to have 3 knee surgeries.

 In 1985, he returned to play in 9 games, limited mostly to special teams and had 7 tackles.
 In 1986, he suffered an ankle injury.
 He wasn't able to regain his previous form after his knee injury and was waived on August 20.